arunav-bhattacharya/learning-kotlin/README.md

       - i.
 Make the particular function that is passed as parameter to the `inline` function as `noinline`.
       - ii.
 The other option is to make the function parameter `crossinline`.
 This will make the function to be called as `inline` wherever it will be invoked.

 - A non-local `return` is not allowed in a lambda that is passed as a `crossinline` parameter.
+The reason is that by the time the lambda is executed, it might have exited from the function to which it is passed as a parameter - hence no point trying to return from a function that has already completed.

 > **Recap:**